shikharg3/BPM/README.md

 4. To stop the script, press ctrl+c or ctrl+z in cmd/terminal.
 Or close the terminal/cmd window.

 # Known Bugs
 1. Sometimes free packs are not redeemed.
-In this case you need to manually click on 'redeem'
+In this case you need to manually click on 'redeem'.